 Scoring Suggestions (Based on 5 Points)

-- The student plans to use the likely approach procedure.
-2 pt
+- The student uses the likely approach procedure to find volume.
+3 pt

 Extra credit could be awarded if the student

-- discusses the uncertainties and sources of error in this determination.
+- discusses assumptions and sources of error in measurements

 Materials & Equipment